git-town/git-town/CONTRIBUTING.md

   (install [directly](https://www.ruby-lang.org/en/documentation/installation),
   or via a ruby manager like [rvm](https://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv))
-  * Ruby is the language used to writing our feature specs
+  * Language the tests are written in
 * [ShellCheck](https://github.com/koalaman/shellcheck)
   * Used in the linting process to find common errors in the Bash code